MC1077861 – (Updated) Microsoft Defender for Cloud Apps: SIEM agents will retire

 Direct effects for Operations**

-Without proper transition planning, organizations may lose access to critical security monitoring capabilities, leading to potential security gaps.
+Without proper transition planning, users may lose access to critical security alerts and activity data, leading to potential security vulnerabilities.

 - references: https://learn.microsoft.com/defender-cloud-apps/siem